How to Clean Laminate Flooring: Best Way to Maintain Laminate Floors

 After learning about regular cleaning tips, it's crucial to focus on protecting your laminate floor from damage.
 This ensures that the flooring remains in top shape and extends its lifespan.

 1. Use felt pads under furniture legs to prevent scratches.
-These pads are easy to apply and reduce the risk of gouging the laminate when moving furniture.
+These pads are easy to apply and reduce the risk of gouging the laminate when lifting furniture.

 2. Put doormats at every entrance of your home.
 They capture grit and dirt that could scratch the floor.